shadabshaukat/CogNeoAI/docs/handover_auslegalsearch.md

-# AUSLegalSearch v3 — Handover Document
+# CogNeo v3 — Handover Document

-This document explains the architecture, database schema, embedding and chunking strategies, and ingestion/loading pipeline for the AUSLegalSearchv3 system.
+This document explains the architecture, database schema, embedding and chunking strategies, and ingestion/loading pipeline for the CogNeo system.

 ---

 ## 1. System Overview

-AUSLegalSearchv3 is a research platform for legal documents, designed with semantic search, hybrid/BM25 and FTS capabilities, leveraging large transformer-based vector models.
+CogNeo is a research platform for legal documents, designed with semantic search, hybrid/BM25 and FTS capabilities, leveraging large transformer-based vector models.
 It provides a unified API/Gradio/Streamlit interface with robust and reproducible vector and metadata management, optimized for legal research use cases.

 ---